Skip to main content

 Full course description for Essential Concepts of Pharmacology I

-This course focuses on the foundational principles of holistic nursing care of adults throughout the health/illness continuum Students will utilize principles of evidence-based practice, theory, and holism during the assessment, planning, implementation, and evaluation of case-based nursing care.
-Emphasis will be placed on health promotion, illness prevention, and management of alterations of health and wellness in diverse persons and populations.
+This course focuses on the foundational principles of holistic nursing care of adults throughout the health/illness continuum.
+Students will utilize principles of evidence based practice, theory, holism, clinical judgement, and the nursing process to identify nursing care for adult clients with select alterations in health and wellness.
+Emphasis will be placed on health promotion, illness prevention, and disease management for persons and populations from diverse backgrounds.

 Full course description for Holistic Nursing Care of the Adult I